Crisis on Infinite Earths is the perfect Avengers followup

 It worked for Avengers: Endgame, right?

-Discuss: Crisis on Infinite Earths is the perfect cure for Avengers crossover withdrawal
+Discuss: Crisis on Infinite Earths the perfect cure for Avengers crossover withdrawal

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.